Napier Art Deco Festival: More than 5000 tickets already sold, busiest year yet possible - NZ Herald

 "As we were preparing the festival programme with the traffic light system in mind, we're just making sure that all of all our event producers and partners, sponsors, funders and participants are aware of what we're doing and how we will action the festival given movement into different level restrictions.

-"Currently, everything can operate in orange and green and then if we move into red, the capacity numbers will kick into play with the 100 person limit."
+"Currently, everything can operate in orange and green and then if we move into red, the capacity numbers will kick into play with the 100-person limit."

 An economic impact study done in 2019 suggested the gross benefit of the Art Deco Festival for Hawke's Bay was in excess of $7 million.